blixttech/zero-firmware/README.md

 Zero firmware uses [MCUboot](https://www.mcuboot.com/) which is a secure bootloader supported by Zephyr RTOS in the device firmware upgrading process.
 Therefore, MCUboot has to be flashed first prior to flashing the Zero firmware.
 *Note that the following commands should be used in the activated conda environment.*

+**NOTE: Zero firmware is based on Zephyr v2.3 code base.
+Therefore, you may ignore the CMake warnings related to CMP0079 and CMP0116 and deprecation warnings related to python distutils.**

 ### Flashing MCUboot
 In the root directory for the repository with activated conda environment